 - Set up a camera: One of the best ways to determine or prove that abuse is happening is to set up a camera in your loved one’s room.
 Note that in Virginia, it’s illegal to set up a camera in a nursing home room, unless you have the permission of your loved one’s roommate if she or he has one.

-- Speak with an attorney: Finally, express your concerns to a skilled attorney.
+- Speak with a Virginia elder physical abuse attorney: Finally, express your concerns to a skilled attorney.
 They can help you investigate and eventually hold the nursing home responsible for their actions.